 - Hose set: Includes olive, binaural and hose, parts available only in black.
 It is important that you keep in mind the model of your equipment for an appropriate purchase.
 The hoses can be one or two volumes depending on the model.
 The hose is made of PVC (polyvinyl chloride), does not contain latex or natural rubber.

-- Bell: The bell is an essential part of the stethoscope, it is positioned on the part of the patient’s body or on the organ that he wishes to auscultate.
+- Hoods: The hoods is an essential part of the stethoscope, it is positioned on the part of the patient’s body or on the organ that he wishes to auscultate.

 How to perform preventive maintenance and cleaning?